NikolaiVukov21/Shellfish_project_2024/To-Do.md

 ## Fun:
 - [X] Test Chatgpt Code for website (Do Not Use)

-![Note]
+>![Note]
--While this was put on the to-do list as a joke, the project did not utilzie or use ChatGPT to write any code.
+>While this was put on the to-do list as a joke, the project did not utilzie or use ChatGPT to write any code.